-- More than half of all drivers (52%) reported that they used their phone in some capacity while driving.
-Approximately one in seven drivers admitted to texting while driving and one in ten admitted to making a hand held call.
+- Almost three-fifths of all drivers (57%) reported that they used their phone in some capacity while driving.
+Approximately one in eight drivers admitted to texting and almost one in eleven admitted to making a hand held call while driving.

-- The top 3 risks stated by respondents of using a mobile phone while driving were being more likely to cause a crash (91%), being more likely to be involved in a crash (84%) and being less likely to notice a danger ahead (82%).
+- The top 3 risks stated by respondents of using a mobile phone while driving were being more likely to cause a crash (94%), being more likely to be involved in a crash and being less likely to notice a danger ahead (both with 86%).

-- Just over half (51%) of respondents believe that drivers were likely to be stopped by police for using their mobile phone while driving.
-Almost three quarters of respondents (72%) correctly identified that the police penalty for being caught was a fine plus penalty points with more than half of those surveyed (55%) believing that this penalty should be increased.
+- Less than half (49%) of respondents believe that drivers were likely to be stopped by police for using their mobile phone while driving.
+Over two thirds (69%) of respondents correctly identified that the police penalty for being caught was a fine plus penalty points.
+Almost three-fifths (59%) of those surveyed, however, believed that this penalty should be increased.

 Notes to editors:

-- The information presented in this publication derives from the 2017/2018 Continuous Household Survey (CHS) in relation to the attitudes, awareness and behaviours of respondents to specific road safety issues.
-The topics included 20mph speed limits, speeding and mobile phone usage.
-This was the first year that question regarding mobile phone usage was included in the CHS.
+- The information presented in this publication derives from the 2019/2020 Continuous Household Survey (CHS) in relation to the attitudes, awareness and behaviours of respondents to specific road safety issues.
+The topics included perceived speed limits and mobile phone usage.
 The CHS is considered to be a representative sample of the population at household level.

 - The Department for Infrastructure (DfI) and its Road Safety Partners are committed to promoting improved road safety, and to deliver better regulation of the transport sector.
-An annual programme of research and statistical investigations into road safety problems in Northern Ireland continues to be developed and implemented in collaboration with Road Safety Partner organisations.
+ASRB undertakes an annual programme of research and statistical investigations into road safety problems in Northern Ireland, developed and implemented in collaboration with Road Safety policy side.
 The results from this report form part of that research programme.

-- This is an Official Statistics publication and therefore follows the Code of Practice for Official Statistics.
-You can find further information about the Code of Practice at: www.statisticsauthority.gov.uk/assessment/code-of-practice/index.html
+- This is an Official Statistics publication and therefore follows the Code of Practice for Statistics.
+You can find further information about the Code of Practice at: Statistics Authority.

 Department for Infrastructure